 Pushdown models of programs can match an unbounded number of calls and returns, tightening up the set of possible executions to strings in a context-free language.
 Such models have long been used for first-order languages.
 The functional approach of Sharir and Pnueli [2] computes transfer-functions for whole procedures by composing transfer-functions of their basic blocks.
 Then, at a callnode these functions are used to compute the data-flow value of the corresponding return-node directly.
-This "summary-based" technique has seen widespread use [3, 4].
+This "summary-based" technique has seen widespread To appear in the 19th European Symposium on Programming (ESOP), March 2010, Cyprus. use [3, 4].
 Other pushdown models include Recursive State Machines [5] and Pushdown Systems [6].